cosmicflowers/dotfiles/.config/awesome/README.rst

 Notes
 =====

 This theme relies on lain_ for widgets and freedesktop for the menu.
-A simple clone of this responsitory will install all necessary components except the icon font. **Be sure** to satisfy it's dependency if you plan on using v2.x.
+A simple clone of this responsitory will install all necessary components except the fonts. **Be sure** to satisfy the icon font  dependency if you plan on using v2.x.

-Font used is Roboto Condensed.
+Font used is SF Pro Text.

 The v1 theme uses icons for the infobar, but it is deprecated.
 The v2.x theme uses Droid Sans Mono nerd font for the icons.